yrmvgh/yiufcrawl/README.md

     * The adjust command '=' can now also be applied to the (c)onsumables.
     * The spell list command has been moved from 'I' to 's'.

+* Unequipping shields
+    * When trying to equip a weapon that is incompatible with a shield, the game will ask if you want to unequip the shield first, saving some hassel.

 * Djinni brought back from the dead and greatly enhanced.
     * Unusual contamination mechanism that they originally had has been removed.
 They also consume food like normal species, so excessive spell casting has the normal consequence.